CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-10-14-covid_viewer.md

 # Confirmed Infections

+Choose a country via the selection menu below whose confirmed infections shall be visualized in the first and second plot.
+The countries in the selection menu are sorted by total infections in a descending order.
 The first plot gives information about the daily confirmed infections, the second one about the total ones.

-The countries in the selection menu are sorted by total infections in a descending order.
+The third plot shows the five most affected countries of a certain day.
+Unfortunately you have to zoom in strongly, otherwise the x-axis looks very messy and is impossible to read.

 <iframe class="plot" src="/assets/infections.html"
     sandbox="allow-same-origin allow-scripts"